gideonokyere/wistake/README.md

 # wistake
-Stake your ether to interest
+Stake your ether to earn interest